Metro... In Dino

 Metro...
 In Dino is a 2025 Indian Hindi-language musical romantic drama film written and directed by Anurag Basu.
-Jointly produced by Bhushan Kumar, Krishan Kumar, Vipin Agnihotri and Anurag Basu under the banners of T-Series Films and Anurag Basu Productions, it is a spiritual sequel to Basu's 2007 film Life in a...
+Jointly produced by Bhushan Kumar, Krishan Kumar and Anurag Basu under the banners of T-Series Films and Anurag Basu Productions, it is a spiritual sequel to Basu's 2007 anthology film Life in a...
 Metro.

 The film stars an ensemble cast consisting of Anupam Kher, Neena Gupta, Konkona Sen Sharma, Pankaj Tripathi, Aditya Roy Kapur, Sara Ali Khan, Ali Fazal, and Fatima Sana Shaikh.
 The narrative interweaves multiple contemporary love stories set in urban India, exploring themes of connection, loneliness, and emotional vulnerability in modern relationships.
 The title of the film has a thematic link to the song 'In Dino' from the previous film 'Life in a...Metro'.

 Principal photography began in December 2022 and concluded in February 2024, with filming taking place across several Indian cities, including Delhi, Mumbai, Kolkata, and Bengaluru.
 The music was composed by Pritam, marking another collaboration between the composer and Basu after their work on Life in a...
 Metro.
 The soundtrack features lyrics by Amitabh Bhattacharya, while cinematography, editing, and production design were handled by Rajesh Shukla, Akiv Ali, and Parichit Paralkar, respectively.
 Metro...
-In Dino was released theatrically on 4 July 2025.
+In Dino was released theatrically on 4 July 2025 to positive reviews from the critics, eventually emerging as a commercial success.